gaurajjadhav/AWS-Learning-Journey/Day-5-of-AWS-Journey.md

 ## Lab 2: Build Your VPC and Launch a Web Server

-In this lab, you use Amazon VPC to create your own VPC and add some components to produce a customized network.
-You create a security group for your VPC.
-You also create an EC2 instance and configure it to run a web server and to use the security group.
-You then launch the EC2 instance into the VPC.
+In this lab, I uses Amazon VPC to create my own VPC and add some components to produce a customized network.
+I have Created a security group for my VPC.
+Also created an EC2 instance and configure it to run a web server and to use the security group.
+Then launch the EC2 instance into the VPC.

 - Created an Amazon VPC.
 - Created additional subnets.